jaspermens/rl-a3/README.md

 ### Assignment 3 submission for the course Reinforcement Learning 2023/2024 at Leiden University

-Contains all the code necessary to compare REINFORCE to various actor-critic implementations in the `LunarLander-v2` gym environment
+Contains all the code necessary to compare REINFORCE to various actor-critic implementations in the `LunarLander-v2` gym environment.
+Note: for rerunning the experiments, a both a figures and a results directory must exist in the working directory.

 ### Code dependencies: